k8svisual/vpk/README.md

 VpK was created as the result of wanting a tool to aid in understanding what is defined in Kubernetes.

 VpK is comprised of a server and browser components.
-The server component is a node.js application that communictes with running instances of k8s using the kubectl CLI application.
-When using k8s versions that require a custom CLI tool to query Kubernets, e.g. OpenShift, MicroK8s, etc. the associated tool is used to query the cluster.
+The server component is a node.js application that communicates with running instances of k8s using the kubectl CLI application.
+When using k8s versions that require a custom CLI tool to query Kubernetes, e.g., OpenShift, MicroK8s, etc. the associated tool is used to query the cluster.
 Using the kubectl api-resource command, a list of all known resources can be obtained.
 Using this information all k8s resources support the 'get' verb are quired using kubectl get.
-The output from the get requests used to create a seperate file for each unique resource.
+The output from the get requests used to create a separate file for each unique resource.
 These files are created on the user laptop.
 At this point VpK no longer communicates with the k8s instance.

 The user interface (UI), browser component, provides graphical and tabular views of resources defined and deployed in the cluster.